-Wen Gao has served as our chief sales officer since 2014.
+Wen Gao has served as our chief strategy officer since September 2020 and served as our chief sales officer from 2014 to September 2020.
 Prior to joining us, Mr. Gao worked at Huawei from 2007 to 2011, where he served as the Director of Software Platform Department in Huawei Device Company.
 Prior to that, Mr. Gao worked as software R&D engineer and manager in several technology companies in Shenzhen, China from 1995 to 2007.
 Mr. Gao received his bachelor's degree and master's degree in computer application from Wuhan Surveying and Mapping University of Science and Technology in China, which was later merged into Wuhan University.